 Well, your plants are equally dusty, and they don’t like it!

-There are two important reasons to give your plants a good hosing down every week or two during dry, windy weather, even if they are watered by irrigation.
+There are two important reasons to hose down your potted plants and landscape plants every week or two during dry, windy weather, even if they are watered by irrigation.

 #1 Dust Clogs Plant Pores

-Just as your skin as pores, plants have pores called stomata.
+Just as your skin has pores, plants have pores called stomata.
 Stomata regulate gas exchange.
 Plants “breathe” through their stomata — carbon dioxide moves in and oxygen is released.

 Stomata open and close to release water vapor as part of a process called transpiration.
 Transpiration, among other things, helps to keep plants cool during hot weather.